sudonut/reddit-search/readme.md

 - Fetch complex data from an API and display that information to the user

 Known issues
-- Sometimes the same fetch url will be called when the user scrolls down too quickly
+- ~~Bug where user could submit multiple fetch requests resulting in duplicate posts~~
 - Some images are not available or the url is invalid
-- ~~Bug where user could submit multiple fetch requests resulting in duplicate posts~~